grittyninja/vulncorpus/data/vcorp_001.md

 # Remote Command Injection via Insecure Eval

 # Vulnerability Case
-During our routine vulnerability assessment of Acme Corp’s automated deployment scripts, we discovered a critical flaw in a bash script that directly evaluates data fetched from a configuration server via an unencrypted `curl` command.
-The vulnerable code invokes the `eval` function on the server’s response without proper integrity checks, enabling attackers to inject arbitrary commands through:
+During our routine vulnerability assessment of Acme Corp's automated deployment scripts, we discovered a critical flaw in a bash script that directly evaluates data fetched from a configuration server via an unencrypted `curl` command.
+The vulnerable code invokes the `eval` function on the server's response without proper integrity checks, enabling attackers to inject arbitrary commands through:
 1) Compromise of the configuration server,
 2) Man-in-the-Middle (MITM) attacks on the unsecured HTTP connection, or
 3) DNS spoofing to redirect requests to malicious servers.

 This discovery was made while auditing the CI/CD pipeline where deployment scripts are executed on a Linux environment utilizing Bash (v5.0) and Curl (v7.68.0).
-If exploited, this vulnerability could allow adversaries to execute commands with the script’s privileges (potentially elevated), leading to remote code execution, lateral movement, and full system compromise.
-Given the script’s integration with Acme Corp’s critical infrastructure and the adjacent-network attack vector (CVSSv3.1 AV:A), the risk to business operations is critical.
+If exploited, this vulnerability could allow adversaries to execute commands with the script's privileges (potentially elevated), leading to remote code execution, lateral movement, and full system compromise.
+Given the script's integration with Acme Corp's critical infrastructure and the adjacent-network attack vector (CVSSv3.1 AV:A), the risk to business operations is critical.

 ```bash
 #!/bin/bash